KinWaiCheuk/nnAudio/README.md

 Python >= 3.6

-librosa = 0.7.0 (Theortically nnAudio depends on librosa.
+librosa = 0.7.0 (Theoretically nnAudio depends on librosa.
 But we only need to use a single function `mel` from `librosa.filters`.
 To save users troubles from installing librosa for this single function, I just copy the chunk of functions corresponding to `mel` in my code so that nnAudio runs without the need to install librosa)